Leech Lattice Vector Quantization for Efficient LLM Compression: Leech Lattice Vector Quantization (LLVQ)

 \subsection{Indexing Scheme}

-While the original method by \citet{adoul1988nearest} introduced an elegant search algorithm over leaders, placements, and signs, it does not provide a bijective indexing scheme.
-For quantization, such a mapping is essential: each lattice vector must correspond to a unique integer index (or bitstring), and this mapping must be efficiently invertible.
+While nearest neighbour algorithm by \citet{adoul1988nearest} introduced an elegant exact search algorithm over leaders, placements, and signs, it does not provide a bijective indexing scheme, which is required for quantization-based compression.
+For compression, each lattice vector must correspond to a unique integer index (or bitstring), and this mapping must be efficiently invertible.
 We therefore extend the procedure to allow indexing of Leech lattice vectors aligned with its described hierarchical structure.
 First, shells are ordered by increasing radius: the first 196,560 indices correspond to the first shell, the next 16,773,120 indices correspond to the second shell, and so on.
 Within each shell, we assign consecutive index ranges to the classes (e.g., based on cardinality or any other fixed, consistent ordering).
 Inside each class, the remaining degrees of freedom: permutations, sign flips, or other symmetries, are indexed locally.
 The local class index is combined with the shell and class indices through standard index linearization (as used when flattening a multidimensional array into a 1‑dimensional array).
 This yields a unique and invertible global index for every vector.
 The inverse mapping follows the usual unflattening procedure: integer division recovers the shell and class, and modulo recovers the index inside the class.